CORPUS CHRISTI SCHOOL

 NUTRITION, WELLNESS, AND FITNESS POLICY

-Corpus Christi School is committed to providing a school environment that promotes and protects children’s health, well-being, and ability to learn, by supporting healthy eating and physical activity.
-Therefore, it is the policy of Corpus Christi School that:
+The Catholic Schools of the Diocese of Evansville are committed to providing a school environment that promotes and protects children’s health, well-being, and ability to learn, by supporting healthy eating and physical activity.
+Therefore, it is the policy of the Catholic Schools in the Diocese of Evansville that:

 • The school will engage students, parents, teachers, food service staff, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing school nutrition and physical activity policies.

 • All students in grades PK-8 will have opportunities, support, and encouragement to be physically active on a regular basis.

 • Foods and beverages sold or served at school will meet the nutrition recommendations of the U.S. Dietary Guidelines for Americans.